 - Top with the additional ¼ cup chocolate chips and gently press them into the batter but don’t submerge them.

-- Bake for about 70 min until the top is risen and springy to the touch.
+- Bake the banana bread in the center rack of the oven for about 70 min until the top is risen and springy to the touch.

 - Remove from the oven and let cool in the loaf pan for at least 15 min.